 The University of Notre Dame's Kroc Institute for International Peace Studies, part of the Keough School of Global Affairs, is one of the world's leading centers for the study of the causes of violent conflict and strategies for sustainable peace.
 Kroc Institute faculty and fellows conduct interdisciplinary research on a wide range of topics related to peace and justice.

 The Kroc Institute also offers degrees at every level:

 - The Ph.D.
 Program in Peace Studies shapes the field by producing scholars and educators trained in peace research and in the fields of anthropology, history, political science, psychology, sociology, and theology.

 - The Undergraduate Program in Peace Studies allows students at Notre Dame and Saint Mary's College to enrich their education with a supplementary (second) major or minor in peace studies.

-Our global network of 1,800+ Kroc Institute alumni work at all levels of society to build a more just and peaceful world.
+The Institute also hosts a global network of 1,900+ Kroc Institute alumni working at all levels of society to build a more just and peaceful world.

 The Kroc Institute’s mission is integral to Notre Dame, an international Catholic research university.
 The Church has a rich tradition of teaching on war, peace, justice, and human rights.
 The Kroc Institute fosters collaboration among religious and secular traditions, strengthening the capacity of all for building peace.